 The gardener will be busy this month, and find that his available hours to work bear no relation to the amount of work that needs to be done.
 That is the hallmark of June.

-So far, it’s taking over where May left off and starting out pretty wet this year.
-However, when the increasing fungal issues start to wear on you, think how happy those newly planted trees are.
+So far, it’s taking over where May left off and almost as wet this year as it was last.
+However, when the increasing fungal issues start to wear on you, think how happy those newly planted trees, perennials and annuals are.

 Lucky for all of us, weather in the Mid-Atlantic is laughably changeable and we may be scraping the bottom of the water barrel by the end of the month.
 In fact, we probably will.